-A vascular disease is a disease that involves problems with arteries and veins.
-Arteries are pipes that bring oxygen-rich blood from the heart to the fingers.
-Veins are pipes that return the used blood back to the heart and lungs.
-At the wrist, the radial and ulnar arteries bring blood into the hand.
-These arteries connect into two arches that branch out to supply blood to each of the fingers (Figure 1).
+A vascular disease is a problem with arteriesand veins.
+Arteries are hose-like structures that bring oxygen-rich blood away from the heart to the fingers.
+Veins are also hose-like structures or pipes that return the used blood back to the heart and lungs.
+At the wrist, the two main arteries are the radial and ulnar arteries, which bring blood into the hand.
+These arteries form two arches that branch out to supply blood to each of the fingers and thumb (Figure 1).

-These diseases are less common in the upper extremities (arms) than in the lower extremities (legs), but they still affect about 10% of people.
-They can cause problems such as pain, open wounds, or even loss of body parts.
+Vascular diseases are problems related to the flow of blood.
+These blood supply or vascular diseases are less common in the upper extremities (arms) than in the lower extremities (legs).
+They still affect about 10% of people.
+They can cause problems such as pain, open wounds, slow healing of injuries or even loss of body parts.

-People with diseases such diabetes, high blood pressure, or kidney failure can be more likely to have vessel problems.
-Working with vibrating tools, being in cold temperatures, and smoking can worsen vascular problems.
+People who have certain conditions are more likely to have vascular disorders.
+Some of these common conditions include diabetes, high blood pressure, or kidney failure.
+Other factors such as working with vibrating tools, being in cold temperatures, and smoking can worsen vascular problems.

-Causes of a vascular disease usually fit into one of 5 groups:
+Causes of vascular diseases usually fit into one of five groups:

 Symptoms of a vascular disease can include:

 To diagnose a vascular disease, your doctor will perform a physical examination and may find: